 Increase in business Look at the above, did it improve your bottom line?

 Social media does take some time and effort.
 However, the demand for companies to get involved with social media has forced many to do it.
 The key is to be strategic in reaching your target customers, give them what they are looking for, and analyze your results to make sure you are delivering.

-If you have a question about social media reach out to us, we love to talk strategy
+If you have a question about how your business can effectively use social media, reach out to us, we love to talk strategy

 Richelle is the founder of Lighthouse and has over 25 years of experience in online marketing and website design.
 Richelle enjoys meeting with clients to pinpoint their goals and come up with a strategy to achieve them.
 She is active with many groups; including a mastermind group for business owners, a podcast, as well as industry groups to stay current with current marketing, search, and design trends.
 When not helping businesses, she spends time with family including her fur-kids which you may see pop in to say hello during one of her podcasts.